wp-plugins/awesome-weather/readme.txt

 Changed API endpoints.
 Might not find weather without update.

 == Changelog ==

+= 1.4 =
+* Extended forecast now uses WP current_time to determine what days to show, setting in 'Settings' -> 'General'
+* Added a Widget Title field that uses the standard widget code from the sidebar (optional)
+* Fixed bottom margin issue for Firefox
+* Minor CSS tweaks
+* Support for OpenWeatherMaps City ID, just insert in the Location field.
+* Support for rgba() in the Custom Background Color
+* Changed default cached time from 1 hour to 3 hours
+* Cleaned up two PHP notices in admin

 = 1.3.4 =
 Fixed issue with Location stripping spaces from text cause weather to not get accessed.
 Thanks @storkontheroof!